lxdock/lxdock/docs/glossary.rst

 Glossary
 ========

-This is a comprehensive list of the terms used when discussing the functionalities and the configuration options of LXDock.
+This is a comprehensive list of the terms used when discussing the functionality and the configuration options of LXDock.

 .. glossary::